danielpodrazka/editor-mcp/README.md

 4. **Follow a verification workflow** - Doing final checks for errors after edits

 By incorporating this system prompt when working with AI assistants, you'll get more reliable editing behavior and avoid common pitfalls in automated code editing.

+## Known Issues

+Sometimes when `overwrite` tool is used, the Claude Desktop stops working and a message about temporary disruption is displayed.
+I reported this to Claude.
+If you come across this error, you can restart Claude Desktop and try again.
+Try making a small change first, if it works, it's more likely the tool will continue working in the active chat.

 ## Troubleshooting